(photo by Stephanie Gross)

 There are a number of competitive fellowships available at Rare Book School with various requirements for eligibility.
 Please refer to the fellowship descriptions below for details.

-In September 2012, Rare Book School received a substantial grant from the Andrew W. Mellon Foundation to fund the Andrew W. Mellon Fellowship of Scholars in Critical Bibliography.
+In 2012, Rare Book School received a substantial grant from the Andrew W. Mellon Foundation to fund the Andrew W. Mellon Fellowship of Scholars in Critical Bibliography.
 The aim of this new program is to reinvigorate bibliographical studies by providing focused training and mentorship for doctoral candidates, postdoctoral fellows, and junior faculty in the humanities.
 Fellowships include three years of support for RBS course attendance and research-related travel.
-The 20 RBS-Mellon Fellowships for 2013–2016 have now been awarded.
-See the RBS-Mellon Fellowship page for more information about the 2013 fellowship recipients, and to learn more about receiving notification of similar opportunities in future.
+RBS awarded its first twenty Mellon fellowships in the spring of 2013, and will admit an additional twenty fellows to the program in the spring of 2014.
+The deadline for application to the program was 2 December 2013.
+See the RBS-Mellon Fellowship page for more information about the program and the current Mellon fellows.

 Thanks to a generous grant made possible by The Jefferson Trust, an